civiform/docs/docs/user-manual/civiform-admin-guide/program-migration.md

 Situations in which you might get an error include:

-- Attempting to import a program that is larger than 256 characters.
+- Attempting to import a program that is larger than 256,000 characters.
-  - We do not currently support importing programs that are larger than 256 characters.
-If you need to import a program that is larger than this limit, contact the engineer team and we can look into raising the size limit.
+  - We do not currently support importing programs that are larger than 256,000 characters.
+If you need to import a program that is larger than this limit, contact the engineering team and we can look into raising the size limit.
 - Attempting to import a program with an admin name that matches the admin name of an existing program.
   - You can resolve this by editing the program admin name in the json, but please be careful when doing so and only use lowercase letters with dashes between words.
 Using invalid characters in a program admin name will result in another error.
 - Exporting a program from an environment that is on a different CiviForm version than the import environment.